kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 // EvictionRequestStatus represents the last observed status of the eviction request. type EvictionRequestStatus struct {
-    // EvictionRequest's .metadata.generation observed by the eviction request controller.
-	// This field is managed by Kubernetes.
-    // +optional
-    ObservedGeneration int64 `json:"observedGeneration,omitempty" protobuf:"varint,1,opt,name=observedGeneration"`

-    // Conditions contain information about the eviction request.
+	// conditions contain information about the eviction request.
 	//
-	// Eviction request specific conditions are: Evicted or Canceled (managed by Kubernetes),
+	// Eviction request specific conditions are: Evicted or Canceled (managed by evictionrequest-controller),
 	//
-	// - Canceled means that the eviction request is no longer being processed by any eviction
+	// - Failed means that the eviction request is no longer being processed
-	//   interceptor because the eviction request has been canceled.
+	//   by any eviction responder.
+This can happen if the request is canceled or if no responder
+	//   managed to evict the target (e.g. terminate or delete a pod).
 	// - Evicted means that the target has been evicted (e.g. a pod has been terminated or deleted).
+	//
+	// 	The maximum length of the conditions list is 500.
 	// +optional
 	// +patchMergeKey=type
 	// +patchStrategy=merge
 	// +listType=map
 	// +listMapKey=type
+	// +k8s:optional
+	// +k8s:listType=map
+	// +k8s:listMapKey=type
+	// +k8s:maxItems=500
-    Conditions []metav1.Condition `json:"conditions,omitempty" patchStrategy:"merge" patchMergeKey:"type" protobuf:"bytes,2,rep,name=conditions"`
+	Conditions []metav1.Condition `json:"conditions,omitempty" patchStrategy:"merge" patchMergeKey:"type" protobuf:"bytes,1,rep,name=conditions"`

+    // observedGeneration is EvictionRequest's .metadata.generation observed by the evictionrequest-controller.
+    // The observed generation value cannot be negative and can only be incremented.
+    // The minimum value is 1.
+    // This field is managed by evictionrequest-controller.
+    // +optional
+    // +k8s:optional
+    // +k8s:minimum=1
+    ObservedGeneration *int64 `json:"observedGeneration,omitempty" protobuf:"varint,2,opt,name=observedGeneration"`

-	// TargetInterceptors reference interceptors that should eventually respond to this eviction
+    // targetResponders reference responders that should eventually respond to this eviction
     // request to help with the graceful eviction of a target.
-These interceptors are selected
+These responders are selected
-	// sequentially, in the order in which they appear in the list and are added to the
+    // sequentially, in the order in which they appear in the list by setting the Active state to
-	// .status.activeInterceptors in a rolling fashion.
+    // the TargetResponder .state field.
+The maximum number of active responders allowed is 1.
+    // Eventually each responder can end up in an Interrupted, Canceled or, Complete state.
+    // Responders should observe these states in order to navigate their lifecycle.
     //
     // If the target is a pod, the field is populated from Pod's .spec.evictionResponders.
 Default
-	// interceptors may be added to the list according to the target.
+    // responders may be added to the list according to the target.
     //
-	// Default interceptors:
+    // Default responders:
-	// - imperative-eviction.k8s.io interceptor is appended to the end of the list if the target is
+    // - imperative-eviction.k8s.io/evictor responder is appended to the end of the list if the
-	//   a pod.
+    //   target is a pod.
 It will call the /evict API endpoint.
 This call may not succeed due to
     //   PodDisruptionBudgets, which may block the pod termination.
-It will update the interceptor
+It will update the responder
     //   message and try again with a backoff.
     //
-	// The maximum length of the interceptors list is 15.
+    // The maximum length of the responders list is 17.
-	// This field is immutable once set.
+    // The length and keys of the list cannot change once set.
-	// This field is managed by Kubernetes.
+    // This field is managed by evictionrequest-controller.
     // +optional
     // +patchMergeKey=name
     // +patchStrategy=merge
     // +listType=map
     // +listMapKey=name
+    // +k8s:optional
+    // +k8s:listType=map
+    // +k8s:listMapKey=name
-	// +k8s:maxLength=15
+    // +k8s:maxItems=17
-	TargetInterceptors []Interceptor `json:"targetInterceptors,omitempty"  patchStrategy:"merge" patchMergeKey:"name" protobuf:"bytes,3,rep,name=targetInterceptors"`
+    TargetResponders []TargetResponder `json:"targetResponders,omitempty" patchStrategy:"merge" patchMergeKey:"name" protobuf:"bytes,3,rep,name=targetResponders"`

-    // ActiveInterceptors store a list of interceptors that should currently interact with the
-	// eviction process by updating .status.interceptors[], where .name is the active interceptor
-	// name.
-InterceptorStatus fields should be periodically updated to indicate the progress or
-	// completion of the eviction process.
-If .status.interceptors[].heartbeatTime field is not
-	// updated within 20 minutes, the eviction request is passed over to the next interceptor.
+    // responders represents the eviction process status of each declared responder.
     //
-	// The maximum allowed number of active interceptors is 1.
-An active interceptor is removed from
+    // The responder list should be the same length and have the same .name fields as
+    // .status.targetResponders.
+Only responders with .name that have Active state in
+    // .targetResponders[].state should be updated and can be mutated.
+First initialization
-	// this list when .status.interceptors[].completionTime is set.
+    // of the list is allowed.
-	// This field is managed by Kubernetes.
-	// +optional
-	// +listType=set
-    // +k8s:maxLength=1
-	ActiveInterceptors []string `json:"activeInterceptors,omitempty" protobuf:"bytes,4,opt,name=activeInterceptors"`

-    // ProcessedInterceptors store a list of interceptors that have previously been selected
-    // and added to ActiveInterceptors.
-These interceptors may have reached completion, been
-    // canceled, failed to start or failed to update .interceptors[].heartbeatTime` in a timely
-	// manner.
-    // Please refer to the InterceptorStatus for each interceptor for more details.
-    // This field is managed by Kubernetes.
-    // +optional
-    // +listType=set
-    // +k8s:maxLength=15
-    ProcessedInterceptors []string `json:"processedInterceptors,omitempty" protobuf:"bytes,5,opt,name=processedInterceptors"`

-	// Interceptors represents the eviction process status of each declared interceptor.
-Only
-	// ActiveInterceptors should update the interceptor statuses.
     //
-	// The interceptor list should be the same length and have the same .name fields as
-	// .status.targetInterceptors.
-Only interceptors with .name that are included in
-	// .status.activeInterceptors can be mutated.
-First initialization of the list is allowed.
-	//
-	// Each InterceptorStatus is managed by the designated interceptor.
+    // Each ResponderStatus is initialized by evictionrequest-controller and then managed by
+    // the designated responder.
     // +optional
     // +patchMergeKey=name
     // +patchStrategy=merge
     // +listType=map
     // +listMapKey=name
+    // +k8s:optional
+    // +k8s:listType=map
+    // +k8s:listMapKey=name
-    // +k8s:maxLength=15
+    // +k8s:maxItems=17
-	Interceptors []InterceptorStatus `json:"interceptors,omitempty" patchStrategy:"merge" patchMergeKey:"name" protobuf:"bytes,6,rep,name=interceptors"`
+    Responders []ResponderStatus `json:"responders,omitempty" patchStrategy:"merge" patchMergeKey:"name" protobuf:"bytes,6,rep,name=responders"`
 }

 type EvictionRequestConditionType string